 I have a Bachelor’s Degree in Management Information Systems, a Master’s Degree in Theological Studies, and a second Master’s Degree in Cybersecurity all through Liberty University(Go Flames!).
 Additionally, I hold several professional information security certifications, including Certified Information Systems Security Professional (CISSP®) and Certified Information Security Manager (CISM).

 I served in the U.S. Army from 1989 – 2001, and was stationed in Germany, Korea, and several bases around the United States.
 I served a combat tour in the Middle East during the 1990-91 Persian Gulf War in a combat engineer battalion with the First Infantry Division (the famed Big Red One).
 I spent my last few years in the Army stationed at the Pentagon, and I’ve traveled extensively both with the military and as a civilian.
-The current count is 19 countries.
-You can see a map here.
+The current count is over 20 countries.
+You can see a static map here or an interactive Google Earth Map here.